GallVp/emgGO/docs/edtaExplained.md

 <em>Fig 8.
 Plot of the sample sEMG signal along with onsets and offsets resulting from the prune non-typical bursts operation.</em>
 </p>

-Looking at the results, it seems this operation has removed some the false positives which the previous operation could not.
+Looking at the results, it seems this operation has removed the false positives which the previous operation could not.
 However, it has also removed an onset/offset pair which represented a legitimate muscle activation interval.
 This is the curse of automatic onset/offset detection.
-We can change the parameters of the algorithm to include the excluded activation interval but the set of parameters may result in a new problem.
+We can change the parameters of the algorithm to include the excluded activation interval but the new set of parameters may result in a new problem.
 This motivated the *nOptim* method , explained in <a href="detectionTutorial.md">How to Detect Onsets/Offsets?</a> tutorial, which automatically selects the algorithm parameters and the only input required from the user is the number of activation bursts.

 #### 7. Join movement components

 This operation is designed for situations when there are multiple discrete bursts resulting from a movement and these bursts must be represented by a single activation interval.
-In this case, this operation is not applied as the corresponding parameter's (`Tj`) value is set to 0.
-The algorithm only applies this operation is `Tj` is non-zero.
+In this case, this operation is not applied as the corresponding parameter (`Tj`) is set to 0.
+The algorithm only applies this operation if `Tj` is non-zero.

 ```MATLAB
 if(optionsVector(8) > 0)